istio/tools/perf/benchmark/README.md

 - `runner.py` will run all combinations of the parameters given.
 However, in order to reduce ambiguity when generating the graph, it would be better to change one parameter at a time and fix other parameters
 - if you want to run with `--perf` flag to generate a flame graph, please make sure you have the permission to gather perf data, please refer to step 2 of this [README](https://github.com/istio/tools/tree/master/perf/benchmark/flame#setup-perf-tool)

-For example:
+- to test your system's maximum qps before choosing the range of qps you want to measure by passing `--qps 0` For example:

 ### Example 1